 The discussion was facilitated by Carson Roche from Délı̨nę.
 Our panelists included Charlie Sangris from Dettah, Noel Cockney from Tuktuuyaqtuuq and Inuuvik, and Mataya Gillis from Inuuvik.

-The discussion was facilitated by Carson Roche from Délı̨nę.
+Carson Roche facilitated the discussion from Délı̨nę.
 Our panelists included Gerry Kisoun from Inuuvik, Kristen Tanche from Łı́ı́dlı̨ı̨ Kų́ę́ (Fort Simpson), and Jeanette Tobac from Rádeyı̨lı̨kóé (Fort Good Hope).

 About 90% of people who drown in recreational boating incidents are not wearing a lifejacket.

-Although you can choose between lifejackets and PFDs, keep in mind that lifejackets offer a higher level of protection.
+Although you can choose between lifejackets and PFDs, keep in mind that lifejackets offer a higher protection level.